Nameless Rumia's Wiki

 Archived personal wikis

 • Everything Shii Knows - The personal wiki run by “Shii”, preserved by Bibliotheca Anonoma.
 This was something you'd find diving into 4chan history.
-The rest is… not worth mentioning.1)
+The rest of it is not worth mentioning.

 • Everything Anon Knows - The personal wiki “Humblefool” ran, hosted on a WAKAchan affiliate.
-It's not as interesting, but shows what was kinda relevant in the late 2000s.
+It's not as interesting, but it shows what was kind of relevant in the late 2000s.

 • World2ch Historical Society - The personal wiki that “0037” wrote, named after World2ch.
 He did write some pages after 2016, but vanished after I emailed about “lost AA” in the drama bomb.